Duff House: History

-Duff House was designed by William Adam and built between 1735 and 1740 for William Duff of Braco.
+Duff House was designed by William Adam and built between 1735 and 1740 for William Duff, Lord Braco, later 1st Earl Fife (heir of the ancient Earls of Fife).
 The design and construction resulted in a legal dispute between the architect and owner which culminated in a legal case in 1743.
 Construction began on 11 June 1735.
 The design of the house originally intended to have flanking pavilions linked by colonnaded quadrants but these were never completed as the Earl thought the house would be too large.
 This, along with further disagreements on the issue of mason work resulted in the legal case between the architect and Earl.

 David Bryce Jr was later commissioned to provide a three-storey pavilion and corridor block, but this was damaged by a bomb in 1940 and subsequently demolished.
-The Earls of Fife moved out of Duff House in 1903, gifting the property to Banff Burgh in 1906.
+The Dukes of Fife moved out of Duff House in 1903, gifting the property to Banff Burgh in 1906.
 Between 1911 and 1913, the House functioned as a hotel and then became a sanatorium until 1923 when it became a hotel again.
 The hotel closed in 1928 and Duff House entered a period of limited use.
 However, during the Second World War the House became an internment camp and later a prisoner of war camp.
 In 1940, the House was damaged during a bombing raid resulting in eight dead and serious damage to parts of the building.
 By 1942, the House was used by the Free Norwegian forces as their Headquarters, along with use by Polish exile forces.

 In 1956 it passed into care by the State and a period of refurbishment began across the property.
 In 1995, the house became part of the National Galleries of Scotland.
 The house still sits in much of its original designed landscape, albeit with the addition of a golf course.